MicrosoftDocs/power-automate-docs/flow-docs/ui-flows/inputs-outputs-web.md

 Please consult [Selenium Commands](https://www.seleniumhq.org/selenium-ide/docs/en/api/commands/) reference to determine which commands takes variable name directly.

-## Define outputs for a web UI flow
+## Define outputs for a Web UI flow

 Any variable defined in the selenium script automatically becomes an output value.
 Variable declaration is usually done via the following commands: